fsantanna-no/p2p-tml-paper/rita-24/response.md

 https://

-Based on the overall comments, our focus on the final version was to make the limitations of our work more explicit, and to improve the section on related work.
+Based on the overall comments, our focus on the final version was to improve the section on related work, and to make the limitations of our proposal more explicit.
+For that matter, we expanded the section on related work splitting it in two subsections
+    "2.1 Symmetric Distributed Applications" and
+    "2.2 Software Time Machines".
+We also included a new section "3.3 Middleware Limitations" to discuss the limitations of our work.

 We also address each individual comment from all reviewers as follows...